Pope Fabian

-Pope Fabian (Fabianus) was the bishop of Rome from 10 January 236 until his death on 20 January 250, succeeding Anterus.
+Pope Fabian (Fabianus) was the bishop of Rome and head of the Catholic Church from 10 January 236 until his death on 20 January 250, succeeding Anterus.
 A dove is said to have descended on his head to mark him as the Holy Spirit's unexpected choice to become the next pope.
 He was succeeded by Cornelius.

 Most of his papacy was characterized by amicable relations with the imperial government, and the schism between the Roman congregations of Pontian and Hippolytus was ended.
 He divided Rome into diaconates and appointed secretaries to collect the records of the martyrs.
 He sent out seven "apostles to the Gauls" as missionaries, but probably did not baptize Emperor Philip the Arab as is alleged.
 He died a martyr at the beginning of the Decian persecution and is venerated as a saint by the Catholic Church and the Orthodox Church.

 Early life and accession

 According to the Liber Pontificalis, Fabian was a noble Roman by birth, and his father's name was Fabius.
 Nothing more is known about his background.
 The legend concerning the circumstances of his election is preserved by the fourth-century writer Eusebius of Caesarea (Church History, VI.
 29).
 One authority refers to him as "Flavian".

 After the short reign of Pope Anterus, Fabian had come to Rome from the countryside when the new papal election began.
 "Although present", says Eusebius, Fabian "was in the mind of none".
 While the names of several illustrious and noble churchmen were being considered over the course of thirteen days, a dove suddenly descended upon the head of Fabian.
 To the assembled electors, this strange sight recalled the gospel scene of the descent of the Holy Spirit on Jesus at the time of his baptism by John the Baptist.
 The congregation took this as a sign that he was marked out for this dignity, and Fabian was at once proclaimed bishop by acclamation.